Attack Ad Marks New Era For Millennials Running For Office

 "What you're putting out on Facebook, Instagram or whatever venue, if it's there and and publicly available," Miller said, "it just becomes an easier way for opponents who want to hit you over your age.
 It's an easier way to visualize that.
 It sticks with voters."

-And, as more millennials run for Congress or other political offices, these type of ads will likely continue to write themselves.
+And as more millennials run for Congress or other political offices, these types of ads are likely to continue to write themselves.

-"Most young people are probably not thinking, 'What am I going to be doing in 10 years a lot of times," Miller added.
+"Most young people are probably not thinking, 'What am I going to be doing in 10 years?' a lot of times," Miller added.
 "They're focused on being in college and being young.
-A lot of times, they look at social media as a way to express themselves, what they're doing it right now.
+A lot of times, they look at social media as a way to express themselves, what they're doing right now.
 They're not really thinking about it in a professional way and what type of image they want to craft."

 A Star Wars parody, underage drinking and some mocking lyrics about Georgetown girls may not be a death knell and some voters may be willing to write it off as a youthful indiscretion.
-However, the leadership fund's executive director Corry Bliss warned it has more coming that they are prepping against Ossoff.
+However, the leadership fund's executive director, Corry Bliss, warned it has more coming that is being prepped against Ossoff.

 "The point is Jon Ossoff is simply not being honest when he talks about his resume," Bliss said.
-"He wants to play dress up and pretend to be a grown up and say, for five years he was a national-security adviser when, in fact, he's just a spoiled frat boy, playing dress up and advocating for underage drinking."
+"He wants to play dress-up and pretend to be a grown up and say, for five years he was a national security adviser when, in fact, he's just a spoiled frat boy, playing dress-up and advocating for underage drinking."

 Bliss added, laughing, "Jon Ossoff has a better chance of actually playing Han Solo in the next Star Wars movie than winning this election."

-Note: A previous version of this story incorrectly said Jon Ossoff had played both Han Solo and Darth Vader in a college Star Wars parody video.
-He only played Solo.